jarelllama/Blocklist-Checker/README.md

 ### Invalid entries

 The number of entries deemed invalid and removed by the Hostlist Compiler.
-Expanding the dropdown reveals the entries removed.
+Expanding the dropdown reveals the entries removed (limited to 1000 entries).

 The following transformations are applied: